-16 Jun 33 Free things to do in Manchester
+16 Jun 33 Free Things to Do in Manchester for All Ages

 If you are thinking of visiting Manchester but are on a tight budget then fear not – we have put together a list of the best free things to do in this northern metropolis that won’t cost you a penny!

 With a rich industrial heritage, iconic music scene and world class shopping, it is easy to see why Manchester is one of our most popular UK Cities to visit, but a city break here doesn’t have to break the bank.
-From informative museums to the green spaces of outdoor parks our guide has something for all ages.
+From informative museums to the green spaces of outdoor parks we have something for all ages.
 Whether you are visiting Manchester today, tomorrow, next Sunday or in six months time, our guide of free things to do in Manchester will help you plan the perfect trip.

 - 1. Museum of Science and Industry